 You’ve been warned.
 Slightly NSFW.

 End of rant.

-As a child I had always loved nudity.
+As a child, long before puberty, I had always loved nudity.
 I would have been the kid who wouldn’t keep his clothes on except for the extremely conservative nature of my community and my family.
 I think it was one of the aspects of my Asperger’s.
 Or perhaps I hated the feel of textiles on my skin.
 Or perhaps I was really obsessed with freedom, honesty, and acceptance.
 We are the freest and most visually honest when we are naked.
 If you aren’t accepted naked, you really aren’t accepted.